-You can find all the referenced experiment names on es-doc search site: select Project=CMIP6-DRAFT and Type=Experiment
+You can find all the referenced experiment names on es-doc search site: select Project=CMIP6-DRAFT and Type=Experiment experiment?

-- experiment_id = root experiment identifier - experiment = short expt. description - sub_experiment_id=none ⇒ needed for CMIP6 hindcast and forecast experiments to indicate "start year".
+- experiment id = root experiment identifier - experiment = short expt. description - sub_experiment_id=none ⇒ needed for CMIP6 hindcast and forecast experiments to indicate "start year".
 For other experiments, this should be set to none - sub_experiment=none ⇒ needed for CMIP6 hindcast and forecast experiments.
-For other experiments, this should be set to none parent_experiment_id=past1000 in the files' metadata, as well as parent_activity_id, parent_mip_era=CMIP6, parent_source_id, branch_time_in parent and other related parent variables.
-We can probably also agree on a specific variant_label that will appear in the file names.
+For other experiments, this should be set to none